prologin/sadm/docs/source/setup.rst

 rfs``

-The installation script will bootstrap a basic archlinux system in /export/nfsroot with a few packages and a prologin hook that creates tmpfs at ``/var/{log,tmp,spool/mail}``.
+The installation script will bootstrap a basic archlinux system in /export/nfsroot with a few packages, a prologin hook that creates tmpfs at ``/var/{log,tmp,spool/mail}``, libprologin and some sadm services (udbsync_passwd, udbsync_rootssh and presenced)

 You should then install some useful packages for the contestants (see ``python-lib/prologin/hfs/packages.txt``).